mongodb-labs/mongo-arrow/bindings/python/docs/source/extension_types.rst

 ===============

-This tutorial is intended as an introduction to working with **PyMongoArrow** and it's corresponding extension types.
+This tutorial is intended as an introduction to working with **PyMongoArrow** and its corresponding extension types.
 The reader is assumed to be familiar with basic `PyMongo <https://pymongo.readthedocs.io/en/stable/tutorial.html>`_ and `MongoDB <https://docs.mongodb.com>`_ concepts.